Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: Abstract

 \section{Abstract}

-We evaluate \textit{GPTutor}, an LLM-powered tutoring system for an undergraduate discrete mathematics course.
-It integrates two LLM-supported tools: a structured proof-review tool that provides embedded feedback on students' written proof attempts, and a chatbot for math questions.
-In a staggered-access study with 148 students, earlier access was associated with higher homework performance during the interval when only the experimental group could use the system, while we did not observe this performance increase transfer to exam scores.
-Usage logs show that students with lower self-efficacy and prior exam performance used both components more frequently.
-Session-level behavioral labels, produced by human coding and scaled using an automated classifier, characterize how students engaged with the chatbot (e.g., answer-seeking or help-seeking).
-In models controlling for prior performance and self-efficacy, higher chatbot usage and answer-seeking behavior were negatively associated with subsequent midterm performance, whereas proof-review usage showed no detectable independent association.
-Together, the findings suggest that chatbot-based support alone may not reliably support transfer to independent assessment of math proof-learning outcomes, whereas work-anchored, structured feedback appears less associated with reduced learning.
+We evaluate \textit{GPTutor}, an LLM-powered tutoring system for an undergraduate discrete mathematics course, integrating a structured proof-review tool and a conversational chatbot.
+In a staggered-access study with 148 students, earlier access was associated with higher homework performance, but this benefit did not transfer to exam scores.
+A serial mediation analysis reveals distinct pathways for the two components: lower self-efficacy predicted higher usage of both tools, but only chatbot usage constituted a negative associative pathway to subsequent exam performance, while proof-review usage showed no detectable independent association.
+These findings suggest that conversational LLM support alone may not reliably support transfer to independent assessment, whereas structured, work-anchored feedback showed no detectable negative association with learning outcomes.